Quessian-Phaedrus-Sternabite/Obsidian-Law/Case Law/State v. Burkhart (2001).md

 ### Use
 * Carter
 	* As other cases have shown ([[Connally v.
 General Construction (1926)]], [[International Harvester Co. v.
-Kentucky]]), vagueness refers to when it is hard or impossible for a person to determine what is meant by parameters.
+Kentucky (1914)]]), vagueness refers to when it is hard or impossible for a person to determine what is meant by parameters.
 Gambling machines is a *clear*, rigid definition, that can easily be determined by anyone with the definition.
 Conversely, 1000 feet, while specific, is hard to be determined.
 * State
 	* The court ruled that even the vague term "gambling machine" is perfectly clear.
 1000 feet is stricter, and very clearly delineates an area.